r-pai/logger/README.md

 ### import the package

->import logger "github.com/r-pai/logger"
+>import "github.com/r-pai/logger"

 ### Create Logger in main or in init.

->logger.CreateLogger("./", "Myapp", logger.LDebug)
+>log := logger.CreateLogger("./", "Myapp", logger.LDebug)

 ### Log the messages - 5 Types of LogLevels